drivendataorg/noaa-runtime/README.md

 ### Quickstart

+First, **download the data** from the competition [download page](https://www.drivendata.org/competitions/73/noaa-magnetic-forecasting/data/) and put each file in the `data/` folder.

 To test out the full execution pipeline, run the following commands in order in the terminal.
 These will get the Docker images, zip up an example submission script, and run the submission on your locally running version of the container.